 About camu camu

 Camu camu is a shrub that grows in marshy or flooded parts of Peru’s, Brazil’s, Venezuela’s, and Colombia’s Amazon rain forests.
-The fruit and leaves of camu camu are utilised in traditional medicine.
-The fruit, camu camu, also known as Myrciaria dubia, is a sour berry that looks like a cherry.
+The fruit and leaves of camu camu are utilized in traditional medicine.
+The fruit, Camu Camu, also known as Myrciaria Dubia, is a sour berry that looks like a cherry.
 It is native to the Amazon rainforest, but it has acquired worldwide fame due to its numerous claimed health advantages.

 Because fresh camu camu berries have a sour flavour, they are typically found in supplement form as powders, tablets, or juice.